omnivector-solutions/license-manager/docs/_sources/development.rst.txt

     source /srv/license-manager-agent-venv/bin/activate
     /srv/license-manager-agent-venv/lib/python3.8/site-packages/bin/lmutil

-The output should display the "product.feature" license that was added to the license manager simulator:
+The output should display the "abaqus.abaqus" license that was added to the license-manager-simulator:

 .. code-block:: bash